PokemonHacker1337/HackedFlashGames/README.md

 Q: I want to do the same thing as you/What did you use to make these?

 A: That would be a very long answer, but I highly recommend picking up a copy of [Adobe Flash Projector](https://www.adobe.com/support/flashplayer/debug_downloads.html) as well as [ffdec](https://github.com/jindrapetrik/jpexs-decompiler/releases), both of which are free.
 I recommend messing around with games that you've played and just change things, like find what controls the money you start with (like in RPG style games) and increase that to see if you can make yourself start rich.
-Knowing a bit of Python would make it easier, but I'm not sure if it's required.
+Knowing a few basic programming concepts would make it easier, but I'm not sure if it's required.
 Many games are programmed differently, so get creative and explore, maybe you'll make amazing hacks yourself.

 Q: What's the difference between hacked and cracked?